Handling Waste From Demolished Structures

 Preferred handling options: reuse, recycle and landfill

 The tabs below describe how to properly manage materials before and after demolishing a structure.
+For more information on demolition waste recycling and disposal, contact the solid waste management specialist for the project county.

 Check for hazardous materials